NepalGaming/site/exampleSite/content/blog/new-post.md

   - Examples
 tags:
   - Images
+images:
+  - /images/cloudflare-ga4-activity.webp
 ---

-A sample for showing how theme display posts those without images.
+A sample for showing how theme display posts those with images.
+Testing a new image